dive-into-machine-learning/dive-into-machine-learning/README.md

 ### Peer review

-You need to know about this site!
+**[OpenReview.net](https://openreview.net/)** "aims to promote openness in scientific communication, particularly the peer review process."

+Bookmark it!
 Firstly, know it as a reader and a learner.
-But also, if you think that eventually you'll want to write a paper and submit to to a peer review venue (or platform) - this is your main bookmark:
+But also if you think that you'll eventually try research or writing a paper, this is one of the best bookmarks to know about.

-* **[OpenReview.net](https://openreview.net/)** "OpenReview aims to promote openness in scientific communication, particularly the peer review process"

 > **[About OpenReview](https://openreview.net/about)**
 >